 The frame structure at Panch Mahal 3

 The resulting architecture would allow open floor plans separated from both the structure as well as the façade.
-The walls were no longer needed to support the structure and elimination of walls would allow floor to ceiling openings with plenty of natural light.
+The walls would no longer be needed to support the structure and elimination of walls would allow floor to ceiling openings with plenty of natural light.
 In addition, these openings would provide a sense of transparency between the exterior and the interior.

 A Glimpse of modern architecture